xHain-hackspace/visicut-settings/visicut/README.md

 # Visicut-Settings-xHain-Berlin

-This repository holds the laser setting s for the xHain Hack+Makespace  Berlin.
+This repository contains the VisiCut laser cutter settings for the xHain Hack+Makespace  Berlin.